Level of Study

 - can analyze subject material and draw their own conclusions

-- can discuss academic topics in short written texts in clear and correct Spanish
+- can discuss academic topics in short written texts and oral presentations in a clear and correct Spanish

 - can further develop their knowledge, skills, and understanding through further study and in their professional life